247sathish/AndroidPreparation/README.md

 A Fragment represents a portion of a user interface or a behavior that can be attached to an Activity.
 A Fragment is a reusable component that can be used in different parts of an app's UI, or in multiple apps.

-One key difference between an Activity and a Fragment is that an Activity represents a single screen, while a Fragment represents a portion of a screen.
+One key difference between an Activity and a Fragment is that an `Activity represents a single screen, while a Fragment represents a portion of a screen`.
 This means that an Activity is typically used to display a complete UI, while a Fragment is used to display a part of a UI.

 Another difference is that an Activity has its own lifecycle and receives its own input events, while a Fragment is closely tied to the Activity it is associated with and relies on the Activity to receive input events.